UTheCat/jumpvalley/notes.md

 ### Physics

-- Player's (their character's) gravity seems to be the same as a box with a mass of 0.01kg as of Jumpvalley v0.3.0
+- Player's (their character's) gravity (as in gravitational acceleration) seems to be the same as a box with a mass of 0.01kg as of Jumpvalley v0.3.0
-    - Changing physics refresh rate from 60 hz to 120 hz and vice versa does not seem to make a difference
+    - Changing physics refresh rate from 60 hz to 120 hz and vice versa does not seem to make a difference in the gravitational acceleration of the box or the player's character
+    - However, increasing the physics refresh rate from 60 hz to 120 hz has made the box easier to push